ukri-excalibur/excalibur-tests/apps/gromacs/README.md

 # Installation - Spack

-e.g.:

-    spack install gromacs@2016.4 %gcc@9: ^openmpi/qpsxmnc

-Default variants of gromacs should be appropriate.
+Install `gromacs@2016` with default variants.

-See note in main README re. mpi libraries.
+See note in main README re. usage of spack with existing mpi library installations.

 # Usage